-6.1.2 SAS Registration Response
+7.2.1.2 SAS Registration Response

 SAS Registration Response shall be sent by the ESC to the SAS for the response to the SAS Registration Request.
-The SAS Registration Response shall be generated by encoding the SasRegistrationResponse object in the following table using JSON.
+The SAS Registration Response shall be generated by encoding the MessageContainer object in which JSON-encoded SasRegistrationResponse object is used to generate encodedPayloadData field.

-Table 3: SasRegistrationResponse object
+Table 4: SasRegistrationResponse object